sofiesnas/breadapp-ios/README.md

 # BreadApp iOS: Intuitive & Mindful Eating

-BreadApp is designed to foster intuitive and mindful eating practices.
+🍞BreadApp is designed to foster intuitive and mindful eating practices.
 With a user-friendly interface, this iOS app helps users reconnect with their natural hunger cues and make peace with food.

 [![BreadApp iOS Video](http://img.youtube.com/vi/o2RNrZweZ-E/0.jpg)](https://youtu.be/o2RNrZweZ-E "BreadApp iOS: Intuitive & Mindful Eating")

-Click on the image above to watch a brief overview of BreadApp and see how it can transform your eating habits.
+⬆️Click to watch and learn more.

 ## Features